bowseruk/bootcamp-mini-project1/README.md

 ## Description

 This project was created using HTML and CSS to make a landing page without starting code.
-There was the following requirements
+There was the following requirements:

-For this project, a webpage was editted to meet accessibility standards.
-This was achieved by completing the following:

 * Create a single webpage that collects a visitor's contact information.
 * The page needs to have a header and footer.